guigomcha/alumet-user-book/README.md

 This repository contains the "Alumet user book", a guide for the users for the users of the measurement tool: system administrators, researchers or engineers who want to measure things, etc.

-The books is made with [mdBook](https://rust-lang.github.io/mdBook/).
+## Reading the book

+The book is available online (via GitHub pages) here: https://alumet-dev.github.io/user-book/

 ## Generating the book

+The book is made with [mdBook](https://rust-lang.github.io/mdBook/).

 First, you need to [install mdBook](https://rust-lang.github.io/mdBook/guide/installation.html#installation).